-As we all think about what coming out of lockdown might mean, businesses are thinking about the workplace post-lockdown.
+As we all think about what coming out of lockdown means, businesses need to think about the workplace post-lockdown.
 The question is, how to do it.
-Returning to work isn’t going to be the same for every business and some may even remain closed.
-What changes will you need to make to your workplace post-lockdown?
+Returning to work isn’t the same for every business.
+What changes do you need to make to your workplace post-lockdown?
 How can you reduce the risk to staff and practice social distancing?

 What do I need to do?